PathwayCommons/ctd-to-biopax/README.md

 data set.
 The automatically generated Java classes that correspond to this schema can be found under `src/main/java/org/ctdbase/model`.
-The simple flow that show how the conversion happens is available as the main executable class: `CtdToBiopaxConverter.java`.
+The simple flow that show how the conversion happens is available as the main executable class: `CtdToBiopax.java`.

 ### Usage
 Check out (clone) and change the project directory: